 Vegan protein sources include lentils, chickpeas, beans, tofu, tempeh, nuts and seeds, and whole grains.
 If you’re looking into building muscle on a vegan diet and increasing your protein intake, check out our comprehensive article for more.

 Can I eat vegan at a restaurant or while travelling?

 Absolutely!
 Veganism is becoming increasingly popular and restaurants are listening.
 Plus, the more demand there is for something, the more change there will be in the future.

 Try planning ahead and reading restaurant menus online before you go.
 You can also call the restaurant in advance or get creative with sides to craft yourself a meal.

 When travelling, use the Happy Cow website.
 The website is free to access, and you simply type in your location, and it will generate a list of vegan friendly restaurants for you.

 Isn’t eating vegan super expensive?

-You might notice your grocery bill increase a bit at first as you stock up on bulk staples, but you’ll find that you’ll likely end up saving money on a vegan diet over the long term.
+You might notice your grocery bill increase a bit at first as you stock up on bulk staples.
+However, you’ll find that you’ll likely end up saving money on a plant-based diet over the long term.

 Vegan for beginners: You can do it!

 I hope this vegan for beginners 101 guide will help you in your journey.
-If you have additional questions check out my other articles and consider meeting with a registered dietitian who can guide you and can help you adopt a well-planned, balanced (insert link), nutrient-dense plant-based diet.
+If you have additional questions, check out my other articles and consider meeting with a registered dietitian.
+He will be able to guide you and can help you adopt a well-planned, balanced (insert link), nutrient-dense plant-based diet for beginners.